2019 Exhibit | Photo + Synthesis

 Participating artists contribute newly commissioned and existing work.
 Our roster includes: Sarah Bird, Tim Davis, Christopher Griffith, Laura Plageman, and Tanya Marcuse, and references works by Hudson River School artists.

 Artists of the Hudson River School were alarmed about the severe deforestation and industrialization underway in the Hudson River Valley.
-Their paintings helped spark America’s conservationist impulses, and helped knit the fragile cultural union that kept America whole through the Civil War.
+Their paintings helped spark America’s conservationist impulses, and helped knit the fragile cultural union that kept America whole past the Civil War.